 The year 2021 could be summed up in one word: digitalisation.
 While the COVID-19 pandemic has inevitably acted as a trend accelerator in this respect, digital transformation touches all sectors.
 Payments are no exception.
 Many of us can recognise that the way we pay for things has rapidly evolved over the last few years.
 Whether it’s books, bills or burgers, an increasingly large chunk of consumer payments is now done over the Internet.

 The customer is always right

 Understandably so, retail customers now want user-friendly, fast, and secure payment options.
-While traditional banks have channelled their efforts for innovation to meet these needs, they have done little to improve the payment experience of businesses.
+While traditional banks have been channelling their efforts to meet these needs, notably by providing a range of international payment options and precise bank account identifications, they have done little to improve the payment experience of businesses.
 Yet while B2C transactions may have reached new heights with the pandemic, they are still dwarfed by the B2B sector.
-According to a UNCTAD report, B2C ecommerce was estimated at $4.9 trillion in 2019 while global B2B ecommerce reached $21.8 trillion the same year .
+According to a UNCTAD report, B2C ecommerce was estimated at $4.9 trillion in 2019 while global B2B ecommerce reached $21.8 trillion the same year.
 Accordingly, new players in the field have started to tap into this potential and intend on modernising B2B payments.

 Room for improvement

 Unlike consumer payments, B2B transactions are generally complex.
 That is because they are impacted by many factors, including: